 HISTORY of The Glass Studio, Toronto

 The Glass Studio was established in 1982 by brothers and glass artists Stephen and Thomas Smylie.
 Their unique, complimentary design styles and technical skills enabled The Glass Studio to grow creatively and earn admiration from clients as Toronto’s most artistically diversified art glass studio.
-From the outset, a policy of creating original work and never repeating the same design was followed - ensuring that each client received original, unique artwork.
-This practice led to a rapidly expanding portfolio of completed projects and diversification of skills.
+From the outset they adhered to a policy of creating original work, never repeating the same design- ensuring that each client received original, unique artwork.
+This led to a rapidly expanding portfolio of completed projects and diversification of their skills.
 Each brother focused on a unique glass-working specialty.
 Stephen became one of Canada’s most accomplished glass carvers while Thomas mastered the techniques of glass bevelling – one of only a handful of Canadian artists who made custom, hand-bevelled glass for commissioned projects.